saradfrz/cyber-tinker/README.md

 ## Contributing

-Contributions to NewsHarbor are welcome!
+Contributions to CyberTinker are welcome!
 If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to submit a pull request or open an issue on GitHub.

 ## License